-There’s never a dull day in this hippie beachside town in Goa.
-Here is my essential list of top 3 things to do in Arambol.
+There’s never a dull day in the hippie coastal village of Arambol in Goa, India.
+Here is my essential list of the most unique places to visit and the best things to do in Arambol beach, Goa.

 Try a workshop

-Many take place at centres such as Magic Park and Blue Pyramid & Destiny.
-Just follow the posters, signs and flyers to try whatever catches your eye.
-It could be yoga, meditation, Ayurveda, belly dancing or even ‘laugh power: the funniest interactive workshop on planet earth’.
+Many of these workshops take place at yoga centres and cafés near Arambol beach, such as Magic Park and Blue Pyramid.
+Just follow the posters, signs and flyers to see what catches your eye, and give it a try.
+It could be learning Ayurveda, belly dancing or even one that I saw advertised called ‘laugh power: the funniest interactive workshop on planet earth’.

-I tried an ‘ecstatic dance’ class, which basically means you get to dance around like a loon for a couple of hours, with a load of other people doing the same.
-Lots of fun, very cathartic and the ultimate ice breaker.
+I tried an ‘ecstatic dance’ class at Blue Pyramid, which basically means you get to dance around barefoot like a loon for a couple of hours, with a load of other people doing the same.
+Once you get past feeling self-conscious, it becomes a lot of fun, indeed cathartic and the ultimate ice breaker to meet others, especially if you are travelling solo in Goa.

-This was an open evening to mark the start of the Heart Festival, a week of sessions encouraging awareness and connectedness.
-The following week, the venue hosted the Osho Meditation Festival.
+This was an open evening to mark the start of the Heart Festival, a week of sessions encouraging awareness and connection with other people.

 Enjoy the music – it’s everywhere